Last Updated on September 24, 2020 by queenie mak

-All the top things to do in Sydney are pinned in the interactive map below.
-You can find more information about each attraction by clicking on the individual pin.
+All the places mentioned in this blog post are pinned in the interactive map.
+You can find more information about each Sydney attraction by clicking on the individual pin.

-The best way to see Sydney is by touring through different neighbourhoods or suburbs.
+The best way to discover all the things to do alone in Sydney is by touring through different neighbourhoods or suburbs.
 And that is exactly how I planned my Sydney 3 days itinerary:

 - Day 1: CBD and Chippendale

 - Day 2: Watsons Bay and Manly & Northern Beaches

 - Day 3: Bondi, Coogee and Surry Hills

 Day one of your 3 day Sydney itinerary is all about exploring the Central Business District (CBD) and all the tourist attractions in the centre of Sydney.